insight/plugin-libraries/packages/js-infovis-toolkit/README.md

 Notes
 -----

-For the library to correctly set the dimensions of the canvas area for the visualization the DOM must have rendered before the JIT methods are called.
+For the library to correctly set the dimensions of the canvas area for the visualization the DOM must have rendered and styles must have been applied before the JIT methods are called.
 This is because the canvas dimensions are based on the containing element dimensions which are not available until after the DOM has rendered.

-It is thus recommended to use this library together with the [jQuery](http://github.com/insight/plugin-libraries/blob/master/packages/jquery/) library.

-    var JQUERY = require('jquery/jquery').jQuery;
+    var PLUGIN = require('insight-plugin-api/plugin');
     var JIT = require('js-infovis-toolkit/jit');

     exports.main = function() {

-        // "content" is the root HTML element (body) to put markup into JQUERY("#content").html('<div id="infovis"></div>');
+        // Create a container for the BarChart PLUGIN.getRootElement().innerHTML = '<div id="infovis"></div>';

         // wait for the DOM
-        JQUERY(function() {
+        PLUGIN.ready(function() {

             //init BarChart
             barChart = new JIT.BarChart({